The C.D. Wright Women Writers Conference

 We'll end with a Q & A.

-Presenters: Nicole Callihan, Kai Coggin, Carol Dorf, Caitlin McDonnell, Rachel Neve-Midbar, and Sara Wallace
+Presenters: Nicole Callihan, Kai Coggin, Caitlin McDonnell, Iris Jamahl Dunkle, and Sara Wallace

 How might we renegotiate the idea that a poet’s work is always solitary?
 In what ways can we thrive if we come together?
 In “An American Poetry Vigil,” C.D.
 Wright asserts that “antithetical poetries can and should coexist… [that] they serve to define their other to a much more exacting degree than would be possible in the absence of the one or the other.”
 In this generative workshop, six women of a dozen who came together over Zoom during the height of the pandemic across boundaries of space, time, age, education, dis/ability, and sexual orientation, will share the generative writing model–a model of creativity, flexibility, and acceptance–which has coalesced into thousands of poem drafts, many of which have gone on to be revised and published.
 Panelists will first share the origins of their group and offer an exemplary mock-up of their model, then invite participants to divide into groups of 5-6 where they’ll closely read a poem together, generate a prompt, write, and share.
 “While I am not always equal to it,” Wright contends, “I appreciate the fray.”
 Participants will leave with a fresh draft, a fiercely positive approach to radical vulnerability, and an enlightened sense of community.